ROSEN, A LONGSTANDING FIRM, Encourages CTO Realty Growth, Inc. Investors to Secure Counsel Before Important October 7 Deadline in Securities Class Action – CTO, CTO-PA

 About Bitget

-Established in 2018, Bitget is the world’s largest Universal Exchange (UEX).
-Serving over 120 million users in 150+ countries and regions, the Bitget exchange is committed to helping users trade smarter with its pioneering copy trading feature and other trading solutions, while offering real-time access to Bitcoin price, Ethereum price, and other cryptocurrency prices.
-Bitget Wallet is a leading non-custodial crypto wallet supporting 130+ blockchains and millions of tokens.
-It offers multi-chain trading, staking, payments, and direct access to 20,000+ DApps, with advanced swaps and market insights built into a single platform.
+Established in 2018, Bitget is the world’s largest Universal Exchange (UEX) serving over 120 million users with access to millions of crypto tokens, tokenized stocks, ETFs, and other real-world assets within a single platform.
+The ecosystem is committed to helping users trade smarter with its AI powered trading tools, interoperability between tokens on Bitcoin, Ethereum, Solana and BNB Chain along with wider access to real-world assets.
+On the decentralized side, Bitget Wallet runs as the leading non-custodial crypto wallet supporting 130+ blockchains and millions of tokens.
+It offers multi-chain trading, staking, payments, and direct access to 20,000+ DApps, with advanced swaps and market insights built-in the platform.

 Bitget is driving crypto adoption through strategic partnerships, such as its role as the Official Crypto Partner of the World’s Top Football League, LALIGA, in EASTERN, SEA and LATAM markets.
 Aligned with its global impact strategy, Bitget has joined hands with UNICEF to support blockchain education for 1.1 million people by 2027.
 In the world of motorsports, Bitget is the exclusive cryptocurrency exchange partner of MotoGP, one of the world’s most thrilling championships.